Nikkei cuisine: a taste that united Japan and Peru

 This dish consists of several pieces of raw fish that are served horizontally.
 Cut in the same style as sashimi, they are accompanied with lemon juice with chopped yellow peppers, rocotos or black olives.

 Nikkei cuisine has crossed all borders and can now be found in many parts of the world.
 Including Punta Cana, in the Dominican Republic.
 In fact, the Grand Bahia Principe Aquamarine Hotel has an excellent Nikkei restaurant called Mashua.
 And best of all, it’s included for all guests at the hotel!
+We share with you the menu so you can see the tasty dishes that you can try in our restaurant from November 15 with the opening of the hotel.

 Don’t wait any longer to try this delicious food, wherever you are.